GobySoft/goby3/src/doc/markdown/doc504_goby_logger.md

 Logging is a critical part of robotic operations for many purposes, such as data collection for research, performance analysis, debugging, etc.

 The `goby_logger` application allows you to log all or part of the messages being sent on the `interprocess` layer between various Goby ZeroMQ applications.
-These messages are written to a binary .goby file, which can be used to playback messages or for direct post mission analysis by converting to HDF5, JSON, text or other formats.
+These messages are written to a binary .goby file, which can be used to play back messages or for direct post mission analysis by converting to HDF5, JSON, text or other formats.

 ## goby_logger